panpf/sketch/docs/wiki/register_component.md

        @Deprecated("", level = DeprecationLevel.HIDDEN)
        val ktorHttpUriFetcherProviderInitHook: Any = ComponentLoader.register(KtorHttpUriFetcherProvider())
        ```
+   3. Create any file anywhere in the jsMain platform directory and fill in the following content:
+      ```kotlin
+      @JsExport
+      @Suppress("DEPRECATION")
+      @OptIn(ExperimentalStdlibApi::class, ExperimentalJsExport::class)
+      @EagerInitialization
+      @Deprecated("", level = DeprecationLevel.HIDDEN)
+      val ktorHttpUriFetcherProviderInitHook: Any = ComponentLoader.register(KtorHttpUriFetcherProvider())
+      ```
-    3. `ktorHttpUriFetcherProviderInitHook` and `KtorHttpUriFetcherProvider` need to be replaced
+   4. `ktorHttpUriFetcherProviderInitHook` and `KtorHttpUriFetcherProvider` need to be replaced
        with yours
        [FetcherProvider] or [DecoderProvider] implementation class name